ceph/ceph/doc/cephadm/host-management.rst

 In commands of this form, the arguments "host-pattern", "label" and "host-status" are optional and are used for filtering.

-- "host-pattern" is a regex that will match against hostnames and will only return matching hosts.
+- "host-pattern" is a regex that matches against hostnames and returns only matching hosts.
 - "label" returns only hosts with the specified label.
 - "host-status" returns only hosts with the specified status (currently "offline" or "maintenance").
 - Any combination of these filtering flags is valid.
-You may filter against name, label and/or status simultaneously.
+It is possible to filter against name, label and status simultaneously, or to filter against any proper subset of name, label and status.

 .. _cephadm-adding-hosts: